CQCL/mvsp/README.md

 # mvsp

-This is a Python 3.11, 3.12 app called qtmlib.
-It is an internal Quantinuum library which builds on pytket to make building quantum algorithms with pytket easy, leveraging the `Registerbox` abstraction.
+This is a Python 3.11, 3.12 app called mvsp.

 ## Installation